beckphoem/Coursera_IBM_Getting_Started_with_Git_and_GitHub/Module_2-Git_Commands_and_Managing_GitHub_Projects/Module_2_1-Git_Workflows_with_Git_Commands/Lesson_2_1_4-Cloning_and_Forking_GitHub_Project.md

  Next, when you are ready, run `git commit -m <message>` and this will commit changes in the staging area.

  When you are ready to move your changes fully into the GitHub repository, Use the `git push` command.
-This will pushh all the commited changes into the repository.
+This will push all the commited changes into the repository.

  - To sync code back to GitHub
     - Run the `git add <file>` command